pythonkenyard/TDBuploader/README.md

 3. Scan mp4 or mkv file using MediaInfo CLI
 4. Pass folder to torf for torrent creation
 5. Take argument for user announce tracker.
 Can link it with (4)? or manual?
-6. Torrent piece size.
-Needs to take total file size and divide by 1,000. (auto supported by torf)
+6. Torrent piece size automated.
 7. Save torrent to /torrents.
 8. Settings menu to add or remove trackers.
 9. Autoupload is in initial stages